Association française pour l'information scientifique: GMOs

 In 2007, AFIS started a petition against the moratorium of genetically modified maize in France.
 It published numerous articles on GMOs.
 It also lobbied in the Senate during the discussion of the law on GMOs in 2008.
 In March 2008, this position of the association led a member of AFIS' Scientific Council, Marcel-Francis Kahn, emeritus professor in medicine at Paris Diderot University, to resign on the grounds that "the AFIS – without having consulted our opinion – made a 180° turn to a genuine pro-GMO lobby".
 He also alleged a connection between two members, Marcel Kuntz and Louis-Marie Houdebine, and "Monsanto or its affiliates".
 However, Kahn was unable to produce "real evidence" to back up these accusations.
 Meanwhile, the AFIS maintains its "total independence from any industrial group".

 Global warming

 After the publication of the report on global warming, including giving a voice to climate change deniers such as Vincent Courtillot and Benoît Rittaud, the association received criticism from climatologists and the Union rationaliste.
 Sylvestre Huet, science journalist at Libération, expressed his disappointment with the "mediocre" coverage of the topic in a critique of the association.
+AFIS has repeatedly stated that such accusations are baseless and purely defamatory, coming from people who use guilt by association as their main argument against people who question their own ideological biases.
+François-Marie Bréon, who was president of AFIS for 5 years, is a climatologist with CEA and has been a member of IPCC.